Adrenalines/typescript/README.md

-# typescript
+# TypeScript
-There is all rxjs functions here.
+There is all TypeScript functions here.